vibe-io/cdk-extensions/src/s3-buckets/README.md

 #### Glue
-By default creates database and tables from CloudFront logs bucket, using cdk-extensions construct **CloudFrontLogTables**, from the **glue-tables** module.
+By default creates database and tables from CloudFront logs bucket, using cdk-extensions construct **CloudFrontLogTable**, from the **glue-tables** module.
 Glue crawler performs an ETL process to analyze and categorize data in Amazon S3 and store the associated metadata in the AWS Glue Data Catalog.

 #### Athena Queries
 Four AthenaNamedQueries are created by default: